Worshmeena393/kaaryab-afghanistan/kaaryab-afghanistan/README.md

 git clone https://github.com/Worshmeena393/kaaryab-afghanistan.git
 ```

-### 2. Enter the Project Folder
+### 2. Enter the Project Directory

 ```bash
 cd kaaryab-afghanistan
 ```

-> ⚠️ **Windows / nested repo note**: If your local clone has the 3-level deep nested structure, `cd` into the innermost folder (the one with `package.json` directly inside it).
-If you just ran `git clone github.com:Worshmeena393/kaaryab-afghanistan.git` on a fresh machine, a single `cd kaaryab-afghanistan` is enough.
+> ⚠️ **Windows nested repo note**: If your local workspace inherited a 3-level nested structure from intermediate parent folders, keep `cd`-ing until you are in the innermost `kaaryab-afghanistan/` — the one that contains `package.json` directly.

 ### 3. Install Dependencies